Raphaëlle Tervel

 Raphaëlle Tervel (born 21 April 1979) is a former French handballer and current head coach of Brest Bretagne Handball.
 She was born in Besançon.

 She made her debut with the national team in 1998.
 She won gold medals with the French team at the 2003 World Women's Handball Championship in Croatia.
 She competed at the Summer Olympics in 2000, 2004, 2008 and 2012.
+She also participated at the 2009 World Women's Handball Championship in China, winning a silver medal with the French team.

 Raphaëlle won the EHF Women's Champions League with Győri Audi ETO KC in 2013 and 2014 then she retired.

 She returned to handball court in 2022 as a player-coach at Győri Audi ETO KC, after a lot of injuries in the team.